If you need an extra space to store your items or vehicles, and you're unsure of the advantages of a carport vs. garage, look no further.

 Naturally, a fabric garages or metal garages are the perfect at-home protection for the vehicle you drive every day.
 But you can use a portable garage for a variety of household purposes.
 They are practical for storing heavy equipment such as walking mowers, ride-on mowers, and snow blowers.

-They also make great a workshop space for the do-it-yourself Dad: you can include a ShelterShelf in your fabric garage or shelving kits in your steel garage to keep tools and other equipment within reach.
+Fabric garages also make great a workshop space for the do-it-yourself Dad: you can include a ShelterShelf in your fabric garage or shelving kits in your steel garage to keep tools and other equipment within reach.
 Garages can be used as a get-away, too: they make great man caves, playrooms, she sheds, and more.

 The anchor you choose may depend on your foundation!
 Our anchor guide provides customers with useful recommendations to help them choose the anchor that’s best for their storage structure.
+See the Guide

-Add Additional Storage to Your Work Space
+Add Additional Storage to Your Workspace

 A portable garage can also be used as office space for your small business, warehouse space for carpenters, plumbers, electricians, and more to store parts, and for landscapers and contractors to store snowplows, landscaping equipment, power tools, and more.
 Handymen and carpenters can also use a portable garage as workshop space to make repairs, cut tile and wood, and more.